LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/_index.md

 Upon completing all the content in this chapter, you should be able to do the following:

-1. Use Pandas to locate different types of dirty data.
-1. Use Pandas to resolve different types of dirty data.
+1. Use Pandas to locate and resolve issues related to all four types of dirty data: missing data, irregular data, unnecessary data, and inconsistent data.

 ## Key Terminology

+These are the key terms for this chapter broken down by the page the term first appears on.
+Make note of these terms and their definitions as you read.

+### Handling Missing Data

+1. interpolation

 ## Content Links